sestaton/Pairfq/README.md

 [![Build Status](https://travis-ci.org/sestaton/Pairfq.png?branch=master)](https://travis-ci.org/sestaton/Pairfq)

+**BASIC USAGE**

+There is a standalone script in the 'scripts' directory that has no dependencies and will work with Perl version 5.6 or newer.
+This script has fewer features than the main application but it may be useful in an environment where installing libraries and dependencies is not convenient.
+However, it is recommended that users follow the directions below to install and use Pairfq.

 **DEPENDENCIES**

 There is an external package used by Pairfq (called Berkeley DB) and it can be installed through your package manager, though it may be installed already.
 See the [Installing dependencies](https://github.com/sestaton/Pairfq/wiki/Installing-dependencies) page for suggestions on how to install for common operating systems.